BA (Hons) PgCSSR PgCLT(HE) MSc FHEA

 Sue is a graduate of the University of Greenwich and the University of Bristol.

-After graduating with a Humanities degree in 1992 Sue used her liberal education and worked for a year in South Bristol College (now City of Bristol College) as a library assistant in a small, multi-site team gaining experience in all aspects of library work.
+After graduating with a BA (Hons) Humanities in 1992 Sue used her liberal education and worked for a year in South Bristol College (now City of Bristol College) as a library assistant in a small, multi-site team gaining experience in all aspects of library work.
 Sue then came to the University of Glamorgan (now University of South Wales) as a library assistant in 1993, working in several teams within the library service and progressing to senior library assistant (purchasing).
-Whilst continuing to work full-time and studying for a masters in librarianship part-time Sue became assistant librarian and then librarian for law and computing in 2001, was librarian for law, accounting and finance 2012-2016 and is currently Information Librarian for Humanities, Social Sciences and Law.
+Whilst continuing to work full-time and studying for a masters in librarianship part-time Sue became assistant librarian and then librarian for law and computing in 2001, was librarian for law, accounting and finance 2012-2016 and is currently Faculty Librarian for Humanities, Social Sciences and Law.

-Sue loves to learn and has a Postgraduate Certificate in Social Science Research which helps her to understand and support research enquiries and she also has a Postgraduate Certificate in Learning and Teaching (HE) which helps her to teach students how to find, evaluate and use good quality information and to support them in their learning.
+Sue loves to learn and has a Postgraduate Certificate in Social Science Research which helps her to understand and support research enquiries and she also has a Postgraduate Certificate in Learning and Teaching (HE) which helps her to teach students how to find, evaluate and use good quality information and to support students in their learning.